 On March 11, 2011, Japan experienced a significant earthquake and resulting tsunami.
-These natural disasters caused significant damage to Japan's infrastructure in the affected areas, including to the Fukushima Daiichi Nuclear Power Plant.
-We continue to monitor the impact of these natural disasters, and as of the date of this filing, we believe that our operations in Japan have not been materially affected.
+These natural disasters caused significant damage to Japan's infrastructure in the affected areas.
+We believe that our operations in Japan have not been materially affected by the natural disasters in Japan and we continue to monitor the impact on our operations and the operations of our vendors and other suppliers.